software-engineering-amsterdam/software-construction/2014-2015/README.md

 ### Schedule

-Lectures and workshops will be from 9:00-11:00 on Mondays.
+Lectures and workshops will be from 9:15-11:00 (NB: 9:15!!!) on Mondays.
 Lectures will primarily be given by Tijs van der Storm.
 The lab sessions are on Monday from 11:00 to 17:00 and Tuesday the whole day.
 They will be supervised by Tijs and Vadim Zaytsev.

 For details
 about rooms see [datanose.nl](https://datanose.nl/#course[24300]).
 An